vijayrajpanchall/matic-docs/docs/miden/design/stack/field_ops.md

 image: https://wiki.polygon.technology/img/thumbnail/polygon-miden.png
 ---

-In this section, we describe the AIR constraints for Miden VM field operations (i.e., arithmetic operations over field elements).
+In this section we describe the AIR constraints for Miden VM field operations (i.e., arithmetic operations over field elements).

 ## ADD
 Assume $a$ and $b$ are the elements at the top of the stack.
 The `ADD` operation computes $c \leftarrow (a + b)$.
 The diagram below illustrates this graphically.

 ![add](../../assets/design/stack/field_operations/ADD.png)